 - Easy to maintain

-- Available in different colours, styles, finishes and sizes
+- Available in different colours, styles, finishes, and sizes

 - Matching bamboo flooring accessories to complement your floor

-- Hygienic and great for allergy people
+- Hygienic and great for allergic people

 Disadvantages of Bamboo Flooring